ZoiPer/public-docs/provisioning.md

 ### What is provisioning

 Provisioning is an easy way to remotely obtain the *configuration data* for the phone from a HTTP(S) server.
 We are going to refer this server as a *provisioning server*.
+Provisioning is only applicable to branded Zoiper Android[Branding and provisioning](#branding-and-provisioning).

 ### What is configuration data

 The *configuration data* is used to setup the phone i.e. what accounts or other specific settings it uses.
-For more info about the format and the content of the *configuration data* please refer to the *PUT PROPER DOCUMENTATION REFERENCE HERE*.
+For more info about the format and the content of the *configuration data* please refer to the [Zoiper for Android configuration data](configuration-data.md).

 ### Who needs provisioning